sergio11/vehicle_detection_tracker/README.md

 ## Features 🌟

 - Efficient vehicle detection and tracking in images and videos.
+- Accurate vehicle speed estimation in kilometers per hour (KM/H).
+- Precise determination of the direction of each detected vehicle.
 - Vehicle color estimation.
 - Easy integration into your computer vision projects.